 No. We tend our bees with great care all season and over the winter.
 In exchange, they produce more than enough honey to meet our production needs.
 All the honey in every Beary Berry Honey product is 100% our own Alberta pure, raw honey.

 Can I buy your honey in bulk?

-We have 1 kg pails of our liquid and creamed honey available at all the farmers markets, trade shows, and craft fairs that we attend.
+We have 1 kg pails of our liquid and creamed honey available at all the farmers’ markets and craft shows that we attend.
 We also sell 3 kg and 6 kg upon request.
 Please contact us to make a volume purchase.

 CAN I BUY small jars for a special events?

 Yes!
 We do need a few weeks lead time to prepare them for you as we don’t keep a large volume of small jars in stock.
 We can produce small jars of almost every flavour of honey for you to add your own custom label.
-(Click here to see some samples.)
 Please contact us for pricing and to order.

 I have honey I bought from you that is past its best before date.
 Is it still good?

 Honey never spoils and has an unlimited shelf life, but for practical purposes and government requirements, a “best before” date of two or more years is often stated.
 Raw honey has a very low water content (normally less than 18%), and a fairly high acidic level, which makes for very unfavorable conditions for bacteria to grow.
 If bacteria cannot grow in honey, then it cannot spoil.